OofieTheDev/OofieWare/README.md

 I wrote this as I've been hearing of ransomware for sometime, but never tried to write it myself.
 So I finally overcame my procrastination and wrote this.

-Note that this ransomware is meant for EDUCATIONAl purposes only.
+Note that this ransomware is meant for EDUCATIONAL purposes only.
 In the process of writing this, I educated myself on how ransomware code works, and had to think from the perspective of a malicious actor to make it as realistic as possible.
 I do not support or condone any criminal activity, and I am not responsible for the actions of anyone who might use this.

 Before we delve into the code, special thanks to [@w3w3w3](https://github.com/ncorbuk) for inspiring me to write this.
 I took reference from his ransomware, though of course I added some of my own features and ways of doing things.
 The things we can learn from the code of others never ceases to amaze me.